RickApple/cconstruct/README.md

 - support pre build actions (post already works)
 - have option to create project to debug cconstruct binary?
 - Custom configuration Testing for example.
 Take into account that XCode generator adds some Debug/Release differences hardcoded.
+- Allow projects to have different configurations/platforms, instead of automatically having all created ones.

 ## Done